GibboSan/GD_and_BCGD_optimization/README.md

 # Gradient Descent and BCGD methods

-This work was done has homework for an optimization course.
+This work was done as homework for an optimization course.

 Collaborators: F. Boldrini, C. Colanero, N. Rinaldi